apache/servicemix4-features/examples/cxf-osgi/README.txt

 You can also open the client.html page in a browser to try sending a request to the service.

+Or you can launch java code client to send the request mvn compile exec:java

 How does it work?
 -----------------